-Meet our team of academic leaders changing the cultural competence agenda at the University and beyond.
+Meet our team of academic leaders and professional staff changing the cultural competence agenda at the University and beyond.

-Her research experience has been in the area of collaborative online international learning (COIL) and its effects on cultural competence.
-She is also interested in how technology (and technostress specifically) plays a role in our ongoing journey towards cultural competence.
+Amy brings her years of teaching experience and research in the area of Collaborative Online International Learning (COIL) and its effects on cultural competence to the NCCC.
+She is interested in how technology and motivation play a role in our ongoing journey towards cultural competence.

 Dr Matthew Tyne is an Academic Facilitator at the National Centre for Cultural Competence (NCCC).
 He comes to cultural competence following 20 years of working in international community development, especially in South East Asia and the Pacific, and sexual health promotion with diverse communities in Australia.